RedisLabs/redislabs-docs/content/modules/redis-stack.md

 - RedisTimeSeries
 - RedisBloom

+Each module is available to the database, which means you can combine their capabilities to meet your needs.

 Redis Stack is not supported by Redis Enterprise Software at this time.

 To learn more, see: